Ms Rashma Hirani

 Biography

 I am an experienced teacher of Science and Psychology who has continued to teach whilst working towards completing my PhD part-time.
 After receiving my MRes in Psychology, I continued my love of learning to qualify as Biology specialist.
 These roles have allowed me to grow accustomed to switching between my role as a teacher, student, and researcher.
 My background and hands-on experience working with children and adolescents with a variety of needs has been invaluable in shaping my research.
 Interacting with children who are identified as SEN, EAL and from disadvantaged backgrounds has allowed me a unique insight into the relationship between theory and practice.
-This has also shaped the work that I do within the Inclusion team at work.
+This has also shaped the work that I do within the Inclusion team within education.
 As a researcher, I have enjoyed presenting my research and sharing ideas with researchers, colleagues, and students alike.

 Areas of research interest